bmp-ntnx/calmbootcamp/calm_iaas_windows/calm_iaas_windows.rst

 .. _calm_iaas_windows:

 ---------------------------------
-Calm: Infrastructure as a Service
+Calm: Windows Single VM IaaS
 ---------------------------------

 *The estimated time to complete this lab is 20 minutes.*